gbinal/p-o-d.github.com/schema.md

 Beyond Common Core -- Extending the Schema
 ------------------------------------------
-"Extensional" and/or domain specific metadata can easily be added using other vocabularies to embedded HTML or XML markup even if it is not a term (entity/property) that will get indexed by the major search engines â€“ it could still be indexed by other custom search engines and by Data.gov.
+"Extensional" and/or domain specific metadata can easily be added using other vocabularies to embedded HTML or XML markup even if it is not a term (entity/property) that will get indexed by the major search engines - it could still be indexed by other custom search engines and by Data.gov.
 Agencies are encouraged to extend their metadata descriptions using elements from the "Expanded Fields" list shown below, or from any well-known vocabulary (including Dublin Core, FGDC, ISO 19115, NIEM, and a growing number of vocabularies published at [vocab.data.gov](http://vocab.data.gov)) as long as they are properly assigned.

 Expanded Fields
 ---------------